vsrinivas/fuchsia/docs/kernel_cmdline.md

 More specifically, magenta will fetch a new magenta system from a bootserver on the local link and attempt to kexec into the new image, thereby replacing the currently running instance of magenta.

-## smp.maxcpus=\<num>

-This option caps the number of CPUs to initialize.
-It cannot be greater than *SMP\_MAX\_CPUS* for a specific architecture.

-## smp.ht=\<bool>

-This option can be used to disable the initialization of hyperthread logical CPUs.
-Defaults to true.

-## startup.keep-log-visible=\<bool>

-If this option is set, devmgr will not activate the first interactive console.
-It is useful for scenarios in which user input handling (and the ability to switch vcs) is not available.
-Defaults to false.

-## timer.wallclock=\<name>

-This option can be used to force the selection of a particular wall clock.
-It only is used on pc builds.
-Options are "tsc", "hpet", and "pit".

 ## userboot=\<path>